'Brevity' was a British limited offensive in the Western Desert against the Axis positions in the Halfaya Pass (15/17 May 1941).

 'Brevity' achieved a promising start, throwing the Axis theatre command into confusion, but most of its early gains were lost to local counterattacks, and as German reinforcements were being rushed to the front the operation was called off after only one full day.

-Early in September 1940 the Italian forces based in Libya had moved east to invade Egypt, and three months later the British and commonwealth troops of the Western Desert Force began their 'Compass' counter-offensive, and in two months the British forces advanced 500 miles (800 km), occupying the Italian province of Cyrenaica (eastern Libya) and in the process destroying Generale d’Armata Mario Berti’s Italian 10th Army.
+Early in September 1940 the Italian forces based in Libya had advanced eastward to invade Egypt.
+Three months later the British and commonwealth troops of the Western Desert Force began their 'Compass' counter-offensive, and in two months the British forces advanced 500 miles (800 km), occupying the Italian province of Cyrenaica (eastern Libya) and in the process destroying Generale d’Armata Mario Berti’s Italian 10a Armata.
 The British halted this successful undertaking in February 1941 so that major formations could be diverted in 'Lustre' to bolster the defences of Greece, which was increasingly threatened by Germany and Italy.

 At this stage Wilson was replaced by Lieutenant General P. Neame, and Major General M. D. Gambier-Parry’s 2nd Armoured Division and Morshead’s Australian 9th Division were deployed to Cyrenaica: both formations were inexperienced, poorly equipped and, in the case of the 2nd Armoured Division, well below establishment strength.